slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On family and friends

 <!--
-> *"Your family is broken but you’re going to fix the world."  -- naval@x*
 > *"Absence, the highest form of presence."  -- James Joyce*
-> *"Being honest may not get you a lot of friends but it’ll always get you the right ones."  -- John Lennon [1940]*

 - I love Nietzsche’s definition of friendship, which is "people with whom you share one great suffering and one great hope."
 You can’t be friends unless you hate the same things and worship the same Gods
 - If you look at the people in your circle and don’t get inspired, you don’t have a circle.
 You have a cage.